AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Taichi background

-Taichi~\cite{hu2019taichi} is a new programming language for spatially sparse and differentiable visual computing.
-As a domain-specific language embedded in Python, Taichi's just-in-time compiler transforms compute-intense kernels (Megakernels, similar to a \lstinline{__global__} GPU kernel in CUDA) into parallel executables.
+Taichi~\cite{hu2019taichi} is a programming language for spatially sparse and differentiable visual computing.
+As a domain-specific language embedded in Python, Taichi's just-in-time compiler transforms compute-intensive kernels (``Megakernels'', similar to a \lstinline{__global__} GPU kernel in CUDA) into parallel executables.
 Users can flexibly launch the kernels using Python.
-Key features of Taichi are described below.

-\paragraph{Data-oriented programming} \lstinline{field} is the key concept in Taichi that represents data.
-A \lstinline{field} can not only represent one- to eight-dimensional dense tensors, but also their sparse variants.
-Taichi also allows programmers to change data layouts using a data layout description language, which can easily describe common data layouts such as array-of-structures (AOS) or structures-of-arrays (SOA).
-Taichi {\em decouples algorithms from data structures}.
-This allows the users to exploit the vast design space of data structures and layouts, so that maximum memory performance (e.g., cache hit-rate and cacheline utilization) can be achieved via rapid trial-and-error.
+We refer the readers to ~\cite{hu2020taichi} for an overview of the Taichi programming language.
+Key Taichi features related to this work are described below.